mushcatshiro/machine-learning/optimization/algorithms/01-simplex method.md

 bfs are adjacent if their associated bases are adjacent.

 > movement through edges, if there is a better bfs it hints improving direction
-> , if there isnt bfs is optimal
+> , if there isnt bfs is optimal. there exists interior-point methods e.g.
+> Karmarkar's method that moves through the interior of feasible region.

 ## the idea